aakshmn/ratmap/README.md

   - Any data you enter is stored in your browser's memory (client-side) and is not submitted or transmitted to any external server.
 - **Data Volatility:**
   - Since your metadata is stored locally, browser actions (such as refresh, back, or forward) will erase all data.
 Be sure to export your data regularly if needed.
-- **Password Protection:**
+- **Browser Protection:**
-  - A simple password barrier ("whiskers") keeps away non-rats.
-It's not high security, but it adds a touch of exclusivity to your rodent club.
+  - The app includes safeguards like preventing right-click context menus and displaying confirmation dialog when attempting to leave the page.

 ---